 How to file a joint life application for an asylum seeker who enters a relationship with an Israeli partner?
 In this article, an expert immigration attorney explains the relevant regulations; the unique rules regarding asylum seekers; and the possibilities of appeal in cases where the authorities refuse to grant legal status for asylum seeker spouse.

-If you have questions or need legal assistance in obtaining legal status for a spouse who is an asylum seeker in Israel, the law offices of Cohen, Decker, Pex, Brosh specialize in immigration law.
+If you have questions or need legal assistance in obtaining legal status for a spouse who is an asylum seeker in Israel, our law offices specialize in immigration law.
 Among other areas, our office has extensive experience in obtaining legal status for foreign spouses, including asylum seekers.
 We have represented many clients entitled to Israeli legal status under the Refugees Pact before the Population Authority of the Interior Ministry and all the administrative and judiciary courts.

 Statistics on refugees in Israel and their legal status

 Data shows that over 30,000 asylum seekers live in Israel at present.
 Most come from Sudan and Eritrea, both dictatorial countries with ongoing human rights violations.
 Their status in Israel is arranged in an extremely complex fashion.
 For example, the residence visa given to many of them does not permit them to work.(For more information on obtaining Israeli legal status for asylum seekers under the Interior Ministry regulations, see this article).